 The organ in St Gabriel’s Church, Pimlico was built in 1894 by the famous Leeds organ builder James Jepson Binns, and speaks largely through a magnificent carved case designed by Sir Arthur Blomfield.
 Funds were tight and a planned-for Solo division was never installed.
 The organ had Binns’ patent pneumatic action.

 After 76 years’ service, the organ was comprehensively rebuilt in 1970 by J.W.
 Walker & Sons of Ruislip.
 The key action was electrified, the winding was converted to Walker-type compensators, the original console was replaced with a new mobile console, and significant tonal alterations were undertaken in the fashion of the day in an attempt to thin and brighten the sound of the instrument.

-51 years later, we are rebuilding the organ afresh.
-The main priority will be to ensure the reliability of the organ for many decades to come.
-New slider soundboards with new electro-pneumatic actions are to be provided, along with a wholly new winding system.
+51 years later, we rebuilt the organ afresh.
+The main priority was to ensure the reliability of the organ for many decades to come.
+New slider soundboards with new electro-pneumatic actions were provided, along with a wholly new winding system.
 All but one of the organ’s chests were replaced as well.
-Significant tonal revisions will be undertaken to bring the tonal centre of gravity of the organ back down towards a Romantic ethos, without trying to replicate the original Binns scheme.
-A rather unsatisfactory 1970 pipe front in the north aisle will be replaced by a new case of period style.
+Significant tonal revisions were undertaken to bring the tonal centre of gravity of the organ back down towards a Romantic ethos, without trying to replicate the original Binns scheme.
+A rather unsatisfactory 1970 pipe front in the north aisle was replaced by a new case of period style.